the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 In mathematics in general, it's often _notationally_ helpful to identify isomorphic _structures_ (e.g.: groups) in a proof.
-However, when this mathematics is done using material set theory as a foundations, this identification is simply a shorthand --- nothing _prevents_ you from distinguishing isomorphic groups in ZFC by, for instance, asking about membership of a particular set in the underlying set of each group.
+However, when this mathematics is done using material set theory as a foundations, this identification is merely a shorthand --- nothing _prevents_ you from distinguishing isomorphic groups in ZFC by, for instance, asking about membership of a particular set in the underlying set of each group.